 Funded by the Lilly Endowment and Vanderbilt Divinity School, this program is established in honor of David Buttrick, whose teaching career at Vanderbilt was dedicated to excellence in preaching.
 The program was created by Dale P. Andrews and John S. McClure, who piloted the approach several years ago as a “homiletic supervision” program, honing the teaching method and model.

-- To train and certify preaching coaches who are skilled in running small peer-groups focused on the practice of preaching
+The goal of the program is singular: To train and certify preaching coaches who are skilled in running small peer-groups focused on the practice of preaching.

 ON-SITE TRAINING FACILITIES